IAppServices conventional routing¶

 EntityName convention¶

-The controller is given a name based on the IAppService
+The controller is given a name based on the IAppService's name, removing the

 only to label the controller but also to conform the base path for that entity